 Parking is provided for students, staff, and faculty.
+Parking decals are mandatory for Vernon College students who park anywhere on Vernon College property.
 However, if you park on Vernon College property, you do so at your own risk.
 Vernon College accepts no responsibility for damages occurring to an individual's vehicle.
 For the general safety of the students, faculty, and visitors of Vernon College, the following regulations are established:

 - All student vehicles parked on Vernon campus property must display a valid Vernon College parking permit.
-The permit is to be mounted on the bottom left rear window. - Unauthorized parking in areas marked "RESERVED" is prohibited. - 3.
+The permit is to be mounted on the bottom left rear window. - 2.
+Unauthorized parking in areas marked "RESERVED" is prohibited. - 3.
 Speed limit on campus is 10 MPH unless otherwise posted. - 4.
 Parking is restricted to paved areas designated by vehicle marking lines.
 Vehicles must be parked so as not to extend over any marking line.
 Parking that blocks entranceways, loading docks or normal traffic flow is prohibited. - 5.
 All posted traffic and parking signs must be observed. - 6.
 Failure to abide by the above regulations will result in a ticket being issued or the violator's vehicle being towed away at the violator's expense.
 Additional violations may result in the violator being prohibited from operating any motor vehicle on the Vernon College campus.